alexarch21/history-explorer-card/README.md

 lineMode: lines
 ```

-For fixed entities defined in the YAML (see below) the lineMode can be defined per entity.
+The line mode can also be set for fixed entities defined in the YAML and for dynamic entities or device classes (see below).

 A small margin will be added to the top and bottom of line charts, so to give some headroom to curves should they overshoot and make it visually nicer.
 You can turn off these margins if you don't want the additional space.
 It's recommended to use lines or stepped mode if you remove both margins to avoid curves overshooting outside of the chart area: